This, the Excellence in Broadcasting Network and a Limbaugh Institute for advanced conservative studies.

 Chris, if he were honest, he wouldn't have been elected.

-For the presidential campaign of Barry Goldwater.
+October 27th, 1964, a televised campaign address for the presidential campaign of Barry Goldwater.

-People on our own side told us the era of Reagan was over.
+Two years ago, just two years ago, people on our own side told us the era of Reagan was over, that we had to set it aside and move on.

-This idea that government is beholden to the people that it has no other source of power except the sovereign people is still the newest and the most unique idea in all the long history of man's relation to man.
+This idea that government is beholden to the people, that it has no other source of power except the sovereign people, is still the newest and the most unique idea in all the long history of man's relation to man.

 This is the issue of this election.

-Whether we believe in our capacity for self-government or whether we abandon the American revolution and confess that a little intellectual elite in a far distant capital can plan our lives for us better than we can plan them ourselves.
+Whether we believe in our capacity for self-government or whether we abandon the American Revolution and confess that a little intellectual elite in a far distant capital can plan our lives for us better than we can plan them ourselves.

 You and I are told increasingly we have to choose between a left or right.